swissup/swissup.github.io/m2/extensions/abandoned-cart/backend/abandoned-cart-rules.md

 Enabled          | Enable/Disable the rule
 Name             | Rule Name
-Send Email After | Delay before abandoned email will be sent **(the minimum value is 10 minutes)** Websites         | Select websites where rule can be applied Customer Groups  | Select customer groups for which rule can be applied Priority         | Rule sort order
+Send Email After | Delay before abandoned email will be sent **(the minimum value is 10 minutes)** Do NOT send an email if it was sent to the client in the last ? days | Here you can specify a number of days to wait until the next email will be sent to customer
+Websites         | Select websites where rule can be applied Customer Groups  | Select customer groups for which rule can be applied Priority         | Rule sort order